Platform Demands Competing with the Movement’s Growth?

 A coach can help you explore options.
 It is easy to get stuck and feel like you have no other choice.
 That is usually not true.

 Take time to consider options you had already ruled out as impossible or impractical.
-Are you limiting your options because of money, lack of faith or lack of skill?
+Are you limiting your options because of money, lack of faith, or lack of skill?

-Talk to people in similar situations but other contexts.
+Talk to people in similar situations but in other contexts.
 What creative ways have they found to share the gospel while still having a good answer for their community (and the government)?

 What Options Do You Recommend?